Human Resources > Benefits > 403(b) Retirement Plan > Plan Features

 • Age 50 Catch-up Contribution: $7,500

-Faculty and staff who are eligible to make salary deferrals are also eligible to receive the university matching contribution, which is currently 10 percent, upon meeting the following criteria:
+Faculty and staff who are eligible to make salary deferrals are also eligible to receive the university matching contribution of 10% upon meeting the following criteria:

-• Completion of one year of service (including 1,000 hours of work or the equivalent course load),
+• Completion of one year of cumulative full-time service (including 1,000 hours of work or the equivalent course load),

 • Attainment of age 21, and

-• Salary deferral of at least 5 percent to the plan.
+• Salary deferral of at least 5% to the Plan.

-For full-time faculty and staff with previous experience at another institution of higher education, the one year of service may be able to be waived.
-(Documentation must be submitted within 90 days of hire; contact Benefits for details).
+For full-time faculty and staff with previous experience at another institution of higher education, the one year of service may be waived.
+See How to Enroll & Make Changes for further information on prior service credit.

 Vesting

-University matching contributions and employee deferrals are fully and immediately vested.
-That is, 100 percent of the university contributions and related earnings are fully owned by the participant, and none are forfeited should the employee terminate employment.
+University match contributions and employee deferrals are fully and immediately vested.
+That is, 100% of university contributions, employee deferrals and related earnings are fully owned by the participant, and none are forfeited should the employee terminate employment.

 Enroll or Change Your Elections

 If you are a new employee, review the Enrollment Guide for details on making your 403(b) Plan elections.
-If you are a current employee who has not yet enrolled, or if you have already enrolled in the 403(b) but want to change your elections, review the DePaul 403(b) User Guide for instructions.
+If you are a current employee who has not yet enrolled, or if you have already enrolled in the 403(b) and want to change your elections, review How to Enroll & Make Changes for instructions.

 Investments